 The City and River gallery addresses the early part of the 19th century and the building of a massive new docks complex on the Isle of Dogs.

 Sailortown recreates an East London street from Victorian times, and First Port of Empire relives the glories of the Docklands in their heyday—handling massive volumes of goods from modern steam-powered iron ships.

-Other attractions include the interactive Mudlarks children’s gallery, and the award-winning London, Sugar & Slavery exhibition.
+Other attractions include the interactive Mudlarks children’s gallery (a large soft-play area with model river and large climbing frame), and the award-winning London, Sugar & Slavery exhibition.

 where?
 Museum of London: Docklands, 1 Warehouse West India Quay, East London E14 4AL.
-T. +44 20 7001 9844
+T. +44 20 7001 9844.
+MAP

 when?
 10am to 6pm, 7 days a week.
 Closed 24-26 Dec.

 Canary Wharf hosts a number of festivals and events each year.

 - The complex is the venue for the Canary Wharf Squash Classic tournament each March (2020: dates tba).
 First held in 2004, this is an event for 16 male professional players with a prize fund of $100,000.
 The format is best of five games.
 Games take place in a specially constructed court in the East Wintergarden.
 2019's entrants included Egypt's world champion Mohamed El Shorbagy.

 - The Vitality Big Half (a new half marathon featuring Sir Mo Farah and Callum Hawkins) was hosted by the Canary Wharf estate in March 2019.